visiongirles/visiongirles/README.md

-- 👋 Hi, I’m @visiongirlesm @duckate or Kate
+- 👋 Hi, I’m @visiongirles @duckate or Kate
 - 👀 I’m interested in iOS programming
 - 🌱 I’m currently learning Swift and making my way towards drawing app (color book)
 - 💞️ I’m looking to collaborate on anything actually, open to new ideas